 Scholarcy makes initial reviews of published research quicker and more manageable for academics, students and researchers at your institution.
-It can save researchers additional time by bulk exporting of all the references from a paper to RIS or Bibtex formats which they can then easily import into their reference management library.
+It can save researchers additional time by bulk exporting of all the references from a collections of papers to RIS or Bibtex formats, which they can then easily import into their reference management library.

 Background reading links generated for every paper take those new to a research project straight to the most relevant further reading.
 Scholarcy helps students expand their knowledge of a subject and save time figuring out where to start with a new research project.

 - Integration with scite.ai and other databases shows whether cited sources have been confirmed or refuted by others – or even retracted.

 - Summaries of research papers or book chapters with links to further reading and key points highlighted make initial reviews much faster

 - Easily generate lay summaries of complex articles to promote scholarship to a wider readership.

 - Everyone at the institution can store hundreds of publication summaries, links to cited content, tables, diagrams and more in their own personal Scholarcy library.